-This 1856 lithograph of Amurath 1829, seen by Paul and Sandi Loeber while on a visit to Marbach in
+This 1856 lithograph of Amurath 1829, discovered by Paul and Sandi Loeber while on a visit to Marbach in

 1950, became the image of the Arabian horse they wanted to produce.
 AMURATH 1829 was, according